-Bareboat charter is a type of charter when you charter a boat - yacht, sailboat, motorboat, catamaran etc. - and skipper it by yourself.
+Bareboat charter is a type of charter where you rent a boat - yacht, sailboat, motorboat, catamaran etc. -and skipper it by yourself.

 When bareboating you are fully responsible for yourself, your crew and the boat.

 Besides the sailing and navigational experience adequate to the boat size, in Croatia, it is also mandatory for this type of charter to have the boat operator license and the VHF radio operator certificate, both issued by the authorized body in your country of origin.

 The Croatian authorities have issued the list of recognized foreign licenses which can be found on the official pages of the Ministry of the Sea.
 If your licenses is not on the list please send us the scan of your license and we will check if it would be acceptable.

 You arrange the sailing itinerary completely by yourself at your own pace provided that you return in the base marina on agreed date and time.
 Would you like them to, your charter company staff will be happy to suggest you the sailing route as per your likings.